rifqiakrm/loan-service/README.md

 # 💸 Amartha Loan Service API

-A backend API for managing the full lifecycle of a loan — from application to approval, investment, and disbursement.
+A backend API for managing the full lifecycle of a loan from application to approval, investment, and disbursement.
 Built with **Go**, **Gin**, and Testify.

+This was developed as part of the Amartha engineering coding test.

 ---